d3v-me/AutoFollowUser/README.md

 - Automatically follow a user when they enter a voice channel.
 - Option to follow or unfollow a user via the context menu.
+- just right click on the user and enable follow user at the bottom of the menu
 - Supports only one user being followed at a time.

 ## Installation